wkumari/draft-wkumari-dnsop-alt-tld/README.md

    may choose to move under the ALT TLD, but this is not a requirement.
-   Rather, the ALT TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.
+   Rather, the ALT TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternative resolution namespaces that will not conflict with the regular DNS context.

 3.1.
 Choice of the ALT Name